armory/docs/content/en/docs/installation/guide/install-on-aws.md

 hal config artifact http enable
 ```

 (In order to add specific types of artifacts, there are further configuration items that must be completed.
 For now, it is sufficient to just turn on the artifacts feature with the http artifact provider.
-This will allow Spinnaker to retrieve files via unauthenticated http.)
+This will allow Armory to retrieve files via unauthenticated http.)

-## Configure Spinnaker to use your S3 bucket
+## Configure Armory to use your S3 bucket

-Use the Halyard `hal` command line tool to configure Halyard to configure Spinnaker to use your S3 bucket
+Use the Halyard `hal` command line tool to configure Halyard to configure Armory to use your S3 bucket

 ### If you are using an IAM user